When Is the Best Time

 - The Macuco Trail, where once the falls were located, now there is just a single waterfall.
 Trail length 7 km/4.3 miles.

-- The trail on San Martin Island doesn’t exist for two years now.
-Usually, you got there by boat.
-The island is perfectly located in front of the falls.
+- The trail on San Martin Island doesn’t exist for years now.
+Usually, you got there by boat to the ideally located island in front of the falls.

 Tickets can be purchased online only.
 Link Tickets